 Q: I am pregnant and have a new fever, cough, and a headache.
 Could this be COVID-19?

 Q: I have heard that some hospitals are testing all pregnant people for COVID-19 who arrive to the hospital for labor—even people without any symptoms.
-Will I be tested when I arrive at Mass General?A: With guidance from infection control specialists and our colleagues in other states, Mass General, along with all our partner hospitals, is testing all pregnant people arriving at Labor and Delivery for COVID-19 even those patients without any symptoms.
+Will I be tested when I arrive at Mass General?A: With guidance from infection control specialists, Mass General, along with all our partner hospitals, is testing all pregnant people arriving at Labor and Delivery for COVID-19 even those patients without any symptoms.
 Some patients who have no symptoms may be identified as COVID positive, and this information will allow us to take the best care of all the mothers and babies on the unit.

 Q: I have heard that hospitals are restricting visitors.
 Will I be allowed to bring a support person with me for labor and my postpartum stay?